Clarkb2UofM/Clarkb2UofM.github.io/README.md

 This displays the commit options menu.
 As before, all the default settings will be alright for our purposes right now.

 6. Click **'Commit changes'** to save your work.

 ---

 At this point, your site is set up.
-You can view the finished product by going to WEBSITE HERE LINK.
+You can view the finished product by going to `https://YourUserName.github.io/`.
+This site is built with Jekyll, a static site generator.
+In Modern Technical Writing, Etter explains that static site generators make creating simple sites simple, efficent and easy to maintain.
+You can change your resume later on at any time and Github will change your website accordingly.

 ---
-### Step 4 - Supporting your site into the future
+#### Step 4 - Supporting your site into the future
 Your resume is now set up and hosted on Github pages.
+In _Modern Technical Writing_, Etter mentions how site built in this way are easy to modify.
 If you want to edit your resume in the future, the easiest way to do so is by editing the file directly in Github.
 1. Click on the file containing your resume (index.md)
 2. Click on the **pencil icon** in the top right-hand corner of the file to begin editing the file.
-3. Click the **'Commit Changes...'** button after you have finished making changes.
+3. Click the **'Commit Changes...'** to save your work.

 This again displays the commit options menu.
 The default options in this menu will still suit our purposes.

 4. Click **'Commit Changes'** to save your updated resume.

+---
+#### More Resources
+ - Github has their own [Quickstart](https://docs.github.com/en/pages/quickstart) guide that explains how to host a site on Github pages.
+ - Andrew Etter's book [Modern Technical Writing](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS) explains the concepts of good technical writing in more detail.
+- This is an interactive [markdown tutorial](https://www.markdowntutorial.com/) that teaches all the important concepts of the format.
 ---
 ### Conclusion
 This tutorial outlines only the basics of hosting your resume on gitlab.
 If you found this helpful I encourage you to explore the other customizability options that Github offers